pramodkandel/FuzzyCSP/README.md

 3. Public API

 a.
 To see an example of all the public API use, see test/fuzzy_cs_api_test.py.
-In the terminal,you can run it with this command: "python fuzzy_cs_api_test.py"
+In the terminal, you can run it with this command: "python fuzzy_cs_api_test.py"

 b.
-To see an example of the public API use for the Genetic Algorithms (GA), see test/n_queen_ga.py and test/university_course_selection_ga.py.
-Before running these files,make sure you have PyEvolve installed, and active in the shell you are running the files in.
-Information on how to install PyEvolve can be found at: http://pyevolve.sourceforge.net/0_6rc1/intro.html# .
+To see an example of the public API use for the Genetic Algorithms (GA), see test/n_queen_ga.py and test/university_course_selection_ga.py.Before running these files,make sure you have PyEvolve installed, and active in the shell you are running the files in.

+Information on how to install PyEvolve can be found at: http://pyevolve.sourceforge.net/0_6rc1/intro.html#

-4. Unit tests for internal functions are placed in test/fuzzy_cs_unittest.py, which you can run as well.
+4. Unit tests for internal functions are placed in test/fuzzy_cs_unitest.py, which you can run as well.

-5. Benchmark Tests
+5. Benchmark Tests:

  a.
 Benchmark tests are under benchmark/fuzzy_benchmark_test.py.
 If you run it, the results appear in a txt file in the same folder.
 The results compare various algorithms according to various problem metrics.
 For problem metrics, see the class variables of FuzzyExampleProblem in src/fuzzy_example_problem.py.